rywem/MVCPlayground/UpliftSolution/readme.md

     1. the Data\Migrations folder and Data\ApplicationDbContext file from the Site project to the DataAccess project.
     2. Delete the contents of the Migrations folder
     3. Change the ApplicationDbContext namespace to the appropriate namespace for the new project
+3. Copy  _ViewImports.cshtml and _ViewStart.cshtml into all view folders in all areas.
 ## Nuget Packages
 1. Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation 3.0.0
     1. Uplift  (MVC Web application project)